Sacramento Guide

 For most visitors, 2-3 days covers the highlights.
 See our 3-Day Sacramento Weekend Itinerary for a structured trip.
 Staying 7 minutes from Sutter Health Park and 5 minutes from Golden 1 Center puts nearly everything on this list within a 15-minute drive.

 Want to make it easy?
 Book City of Trees House for your Sacramento stay.
-Use promo code DIRECT5 for 5% off.
+Zelle is priced at least 10% below the calculated Airbnb guest total for the same dates.

 Book Your Stay